 We ask that mediators check their practice address details are up to date on the FMC Register, as we will contact any mediator where an organisation registers to claim the voucher on the mediator’s behalf, if we do not have a separate record of the mediator working for that organisation.

 It didn’t appear obvious how this might work from the registration.
-If someone can let me know the options.
+Could someone can let me know the options?

 |If you have registered as a service and only entered the name and URN of one mediator you wish to register under the scheme, please e-mail email@example.com with the full name and URN of those mediators you wish to add, clearly stating the name of the service your registered.